This part of our website is designed to provide you with the tools and information you need to work on asset recovery.

-Asset recovery, technically, is the return of money stolen through corruption from one country and hidden in another.
+Asset recovery in a technical sense is the return of money stolen through corruption from one country and hidden in another.
 At CiFAR we take a more holistic approach.
 For us, asset recovery encompasses not only the return of that money, but also ensuring that the process itself contributes to preventing corruption, tackling the structures that allow for illicit financial flows, and building open and accountable governance systems.

 Asset theft is the illicit removal of public assets by a public or private official outside of the jurisdiction of that state to a third or third states.
 Asset theft may involve shell companies, money laundering, tax havens and the complicity of officials and financial and legal professionals.